markgreenwood/markgreenwood.github.io/src/content/pages/contact.md

 ![Mark in meeting](/Mark_in_meeting.jpg)

 Thank you for reaching out!
-Whether you have a question, a suggestion, or just want to share your thoughts, feel free to get in touch through any of the methods below:
+Whether you have a question, a suggestion, or just want to share your thoughts, feel free to get in touch through any of the methods below.

-_Email:_
-Feel free to drop me an email at [mrkjgreenwood@gmail.com](mailto:example@example.com), and I'll do my best to respond as soon as possible.

 _Social Media:_
-Connect with me on social media as well.
 Find me on [Bluesky](https://bsky.app/markgreenwood-pdx.bsky.social/) or [LinkedIn](https://linkedin.com/in/markjgreenwood/).